timothycrosley/connectable/README.md

 Why connectable?
 ===================

- simple, yet powerful, implementation of QTs signal / slots pattern for Python3
+I've always loved the simplicity and expressiveness of QT's take on the observer pattern, and wanted to bring a similar experience to Python.

 --------------------------------------------

-Thanks and I hope you find connectable helpful!
+Thanks and I hope you find this *connection* helpful!

 ~Timothy Crosley